F-Nino/Rule-Processor/Decisions.md

 - Easy to add new rules in the future
 - Enables isolated unit testing for each rule
 - Clear separation of concerns
+- Assume no authentication is needed for current task
+- No database for now (if application is valid we could store in the future)

 ### Rule Execution Strategy
 - **No Priority System**: All rules execute and return violations at once